Deborah Seabrook, PhD MMT MTA RCC

 When you work with me, you’re receiving a unique blend of the highest standards of psychotherapy, music therapy, clinical counselling, and classical music training that I have been developing over the past 20 years.

-I am a Music Therapist Accredited (#0334) with the Canadian Association of Music Therapists, a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (#17031), and a recognized Climate Aware Therapist with the Climate Psychology Alliance of North America.
+I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (#001849), a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (#17031), a Certified Music Therapist (#0334) with the Canadian Association of Music Therapists, and a recognized Climate Aware Therapist with the Climate Psychology Alliance of North America.

 I earned a PhD from Concordia University where my research focused on music improvisation, mental health and well-being.